ArgentEnergy/argentenergy.github.io/_posts/2026-03-31-source-code-review-ssrf-to-rce.md

    </figure>

 ## Remediation
-The recommendations to the client were to restrict this endpoint to authorized internal users only and strengthen input validation to block unnecessary special characters before hostname whitelisting.
+The recommendations to the client were to restrict this endpoint to only authorized internal users and strengthen input validation by rewriting the regular expression to allow only characters valid in a hostname.
+This ensures that invalid characters like `?` or `#` cannot bypass the domain whitelist.